pippim/pippim.github.io/programs/iothings.md

 [Sony Bravia IP Control 🔗](https://pro-bravia.sony.net/develop/integrate/ip-control/index.html "Sony Bravia IP Control Overview Section"){:target="_blank"}

-A LAN or Wi-Fi connection is required for both your TV and your computer.
+A LAN (ethernet) or Wi-Fi connection is required for both your Sony TV and your computer.
+A LAN connection is required for your TCL/Google TV.

 Linux is required and preferably the Ubuntu distribution.
 The following programs are required:

 - `adb` - Linux package for powering off TCL / Google TV
 - `curl` - Linux package for communicating with Sony TV
-- `libnotify-bin` - Linux package For popup messages
+- `libnotify-bin` - Linux package for desktop notification messages
 - `wakeonlan` - Linux application to wakeup TCL / Google TV

 ---